vidsy/go-kmsconfig/README.md

 -- live.json
 ```

-An exmaple of a config file looks like:
+An example of a config file looks like:

 ```json